huntdatacenter/docs/docs/data-transfer/internal-kista.md

 Username: <username>-upload
 ```

 *Note.
-The information above is for illustration.
+The information above is for illustration and will not work for your connection.
 Your account information will contain different Server and Username information.*

-## Connect

-You will connect to kistas over the SFTP protocol.
-This may seem a bit unfamiliar the first time.
-Keep the faith, we bet it will be simple to use when you get going.
+Next, connect to your kista using the SFTP protocol.
+This may seem unfamiliar at first, however its simple to use once you get going:

-1. Log into your the home machine in your lab.
-2. Connect to the kista over SFTP using the account information above.
+3. From your home machine, connect to the kista over SFTP using your account information collected above.

 ```bash
 # -- Principal example